Dark matter direct detection from the single phonon to the nuclear recoil regime: Results

+where $q$ was evaluated at its maximum $q \sim 2 m_\chi v$.
+The $\omega$ integral does not contribute to the $m_\chi$ scaling of the rate, since the integrand is peaked in $\omega$ somewhere near the energy threshold $\omega_\mathrm{th}$.
 This expression then gives the approximate scaling $R \propto m_\chi^{2m - 1}$.
 Since $m$ is dependent on the energy threshold, this explains why different thresholds in Fig.~\ref{fig:GaAs_reaches} result in a different scaling as a function of $m_\chi$.

 At even lower dark matter masses ($m_\chi < 1$ MeV), the phase space is restricted to $q$ values within the first Brillouin zone, which is dominated by single phonon production in the long wavelength regime.
 If the threshold is low enough to access a single phonon, the scaling further depends on whether the threshold captures an appreciable part of the LA branch.
 If so, the leading contribution comes from the acoustic mode \eqref{eq:single-ph-aco-analytic}, which gives